The March 11, 2018 Belize Field trips are OPEN for registration.

 The March 11, 2018 trip is limited to 6 participants.
 A minimum of 3 will be required to proceed with the trip.
 This field trip offers new birders and birders with limited Central American birding experience a great introduction into birding the tropics.

 Day 2: 3/12/2018: We will take a boat trip on the Crooked Tree Lagoon and up Spanish Creek seeking the Great Black Hawk, Belted, Pygmy and Green Kingfishers, many wading bird species, and we’ll look for the Wood Rail and the Jabiru.
 We may find sandpipers staging for their migration north.
 White-rump Sandpiper is possible as is Semipalmated Sandpiper.
 On our return we will walk local trails where we may see two species of Woodcreeper, Orchard and Yellow-tailed Oriole, Great Kiskadee, and Boat-billed Flycatcher.
 Late morning we’ll bird Woodcreeper Woods, and in the afternoon we will walk the Savannah Pine habitat looking for Crane Hawk plus Yellow-headed and Yellow-lored Parrots and Olive-throated Parakeets.

 Day 3 & 4: 3/13 & 14, 2018: After breakfast we depart to the Southwestern part of Belize.
 Our destination is the Cayo District driving the Hummingbird Highway.
 We will stop to visit the renown Belize Zoo with lunch in the visitor center.
-There will be several key birding locations along this road way Blue Hole National Park will be our next stop, then on to Mayflower National Park and Lodge (Toledo District) near the Caribbean Sea .
-We’ll spend the next three nights & two days at The Mayflower National Park, also visiting Cockscomb National Park, the Maya Mountains to the west will be hotspots to visit.
+There will be several key birding locations along this road way Blue Hole National Park, The Bocwena Rainforest, Mayflower National Park, Cockscomb National Park and the Maya Mountains to the west will be hotspots to visit.
 The Scarlet Macaw is a key focus species for us.
 Other habitats we’ll bird are grassland, wetlands, and jungle forest.
-We can expect to see several species of Puffbird, Toucans, Toucanet, Hummingbirds, Manakins Flycatchers, Vaux’s Swifts, Euphonias, Saltators, Pigeon, Doves, Golden-hooded Tanagers, Warblers and Orioles.
+We can expect to see several species: like Puffbird, Toucans, Toucanet, Hummingbirds, Manakins Flycatchers, Vaux’s Swifts, Euphonias, Saltators, Pigeon, Doves, Golden-hooded Tanagers, Warblers and Orioles.
 In the late afternoon of 3/14, we travel to the Hanna Ranch near the Guatemala border.

-Day 6 and 7: 3/16-17/2018: We leave mid-morning from The Mayflower Lodge driving to the Hanna Ranch near the Guatemala boarder.
-The Hanna Ranch is working cattle and horse ranch.
-The birding very good and horses could be rented for trail rides.
+Day 5: 3/15-2018: The Hanna Ranch is a working cattle and horse ranch.
+The birding is very good and horses could be rented for trail rides.
 It has a mixture of grasslands, forest and riparian habitats.
 Key species here are Euphonias, Tityra’s, Band-backed Wren, Thick-billed Seed Finch, Variable Seedeater, Grassland Yellow Finch and Giant Cowbird, Laughing Falcon and Bat Falcon and possible Grey-headed Kite.
 There will be an optional hike to the Mayan Xunantunich ruins nearby.

 See attachment for the Tikal 2016 bird species list observed.

-The cost of the field trip is $2990.00.
+The cost of the field trip is $3780.00.
 Minimum of 3 participants for the trip to go.
-Covered is lodging, lodge meals, transportation, fuel, airport pick-up & drop off, Zoo entrance fee and field guides.
-Not covered are airfares, alcoholic beverages, food not provided by the lodges.
+Covered is lodging, meals, transportation, fuel, airport pick-up & drop off, Zoo entrance fee and field guides.
+Not covered are airfares, alcoholic beverages, and food not provided by the lodges.
 Gratuities are optional.
-A $1,690.00 deposit is required upon registration.
-The balance is due January 15th, 2018, if you cancel after the balance is paid you can roll this into a guest account for a future YBT field trip of your choice within 13 months, or every effort will be made to find a suitable replacement.
+A $1,880.00 deposit is required upon registration.
+The balance is due January 30th, 2018, if you cancel after the balance is paid you can roll this into a guest account for a future YBT field trip of your choice within 13 months, or every effort can be made to find a suitable replacement.